Book-reader/c3-docgen/stdlibref.md

 ```c3
 fn usz Slice2d.count(&self)
 ```

-Step through each element of the slice.
 ```c3
 macro void Slice2d.@each(&self; @body(usz[<2>], Type))
 ```

-Step through each element of the slice *by reference*
 ```c3
 macro void Slice2d.@each_ref(&self; @body(usz[<2>], Type*))
 ```

-Return a row as a slice.
 ```c3
 macro Type[] Slice2d.get_row(self, usz idy) @operator([])
 ```

-Get the value at a particular x/y position in the slice.
 ```c3
 macro Type Slice2d.get_coord(self, usz[<2>] coord)
 ```

-Get a pointer to the value at a particular x/y position in the slice.
 ```c3
 macro Type* Slice2d.get_coord_ref(self, usz[<2>] coord)
 ```

-Get the value at a particular x/y position in the slice.
 ```c3
 macro Type Slice2d.get_xy(self, x, y)
 ```

-Get the value at a particular x/y position in the slice by reference.
 ```c3
 macro Type* Slice2d.get_xy_ref(self, x, y)
 ```

-Set the ´value at a particular x/y position in the slice.
 ```c3
 macro void Slice2d.set_coord(self, usz[<2>] coord, Type value)
 ```

-Set the value at a particular x/y position in the slice.
 ```c3
 macro void Slice2d.set_xy(self, x, y, Type value)
 ```

-Reslice a slice2d returning a new slice.
 ```c3
 fn Slice2d Slice2d.slice(&self, isz x = 0, isz xlen = 0, isz y = 0, isz ylen = 0)
 ```